Skip to main content

 If Bob is editing the spreadsheet in Excel desktop, and Alice opens the same file via Google's web editor, Google doesn't coordinate with Excel desktop to manage the multiple edits.
 They're operating in different worlds.

-For enterprises that have standardized on Microsoft Office, that’s a real problem.
-Most enterprises still run on Word, Excel, and PowerPoint.
-The forecasting model is .xlsx.
-The contract template is .docx.
-The board deck is .pptx.
-These files have macros, formulas, formatting, and pivot tables that don’t always survive a round trip through a web-only editor.
+The contract template is a .docx file.
+The board deck is a .pptx file.
+These files have macros, formulas, formatting, and pivot tables that don't always survive a round trip through a web-only editor.

 How Files.com Handles Co-Authoring and Collaboration

 Files.com supports proper Microsoft Office file locking across both the desktop Office applications and our online Office editor.
+Locking means that while one person has a file open for editing, the platform reserves it so a second person can't overwrite their work.

 When Bob opens Q3-Forecast.xlsx in Excel desktop from his Files.com mounted drive, the file gets locked.
 When Alice tries to open the same file from the web, she sees that Bob has it open.
-She can choose to view it read-only or wait.
+She can view it read-only or wait.
 When Bob saves and closes, the next person in line gets the lock.

 That part is table stakes for any shared drive.
 The interesting part is the other direction.
 When Alice opens the file in our online Office editor in her browser, the file gets locked the same way.
 If Bob then opens Excel desktop and tries to access the file, he sees that Alice has it open.

-This sounds simple, but it isn’t.
-Most platforms either support locking for desktop apps (the legacy SMB shared drive model), or they support web-based collaboration (the SaaS model), but not both coordinated against the same underlying state.
+This sounds simple, but it isn't.
+Most platforms either support locking for desktop apps (the legacy SMB shared-drive model) or they support web-based collaboration (the SaaS model), but not both coordinated against the same underlying state.
 Files.com coordinates locking across both worlds.

-I’m not aware of another vendor that handles this the way Files.com does.
-Google’s approach removes the lock requirement by using their own editor exclusively, which works well inside Google’s editor but breaks down the moment desktop Office is also in the mix.
-Microsoft’s own approach works well within OneDrive and SharePoint but doesn’t extend cleanly to non-Microsoft storage.
+I'm not aware of another vendor that handles this the way Files.com does.
+Google's approach removes the lock requirement by using its own editor exclusively, which works well inside Google's editor but breaks down the moment desktop Office is also in the mix.
+Microsoft's own approach works well within OneDrive and SharePoint but doesn't extend cleanly to non-Microsoft storage.
 Files.com works across the desktop apps people actually use, on the storage you actually have, with the file formats you actually need to keep.

 What Microsoft Office File Orchestration Actually Unlocks for Your Team